axelchalon/textwrap/README.md

 ### Unreleased

-Due to a change in the libc crate, the minimum version of Rust we test against is now 1.9.0.
+Due to a change in the libc crate and in our doctests, the minimum version of Rust we test against is now 1.10.0.

 Issues closed: